 We all have a responsibility to care for the humans around us, and those responsibilities are reflected in our daily communication and interactions as well as in larger ways.
 Even children can learn to be increasingly kind and respectful of others.

-Those who have been in any abusive relationships might have some exquisitely painful issues in relating to God.
-It can be extremely complicated, and the last relationship one might want to have complications in.
-A number of abuse tactics involve the abuser trying to...
+If you have been any abusive relationships you might have some exquisitely painful issues in relating to God.
+Trauma and the context of spiritual abuse can make one's relationship with God extremely complicated, and this is the last relationship you might want to have...

 Is abuse deliberate?
 This is a very important question for both victims and their supporters in response to abusive behaviour.
 Drs John and Julie Gottman, founders of the Gottman Institute, distinguish between "situational" and "characterological" abuse.
 In...